splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 There are many other settings you can customize in zero configuration auto instrumentation.

-For a list of settings that you can change in Linux, see the following resources:
+For a list of settings that you can change for each language, see the following resources:

 .. list-table::
   :header-rows: 1